pablo53/raberix/README.md

 print("Raberix python script finished.")
 ```
 The above script defines a plugin code where, in each flight simulation iteration (every 0.1 s., by default), the _XPLMDataRef_  named ```'sim/cockpit/radios/nav1_freq_hz'``` is read and printed to the console.
 This refers to the current (i.e. not standby) frequency of the first VOR receiver (NAV 1).
+See: https://developer.x-plane.com/datarefs/ for dataref list.

 If You plugin Python script is not ```$XPLANE_HOME/Resources/plugins/raberix.py```, You can start X-Plane with environment variable ```$RABERIX_SCRIPT``` set to Your file path.